Affi-Amine/tekkr-internship/README.md

 The `server` directory contains all code for the backend application based on [Fastify](https://fastify.dev/).

 To get started:
+1. Clone this repository
-1. Run `npm install` in both directories to install dependencies.
+2. Run `npm install` in both directories to install dependencies.
-2. Then, run `npm start` in both directories to start the backend and the frontend (they will auto-refresh as you change the code).
+3. Then, run `npm start` in both directories to start the backend and the frontend (they will auto-refresh as you change the code).
 The frontend runs on port 3000, backend on port 8000.

 > You can add as many files and endpoints as you want, try to avoid changing existing code unless necessary.
 > You can also add dependencies as needed.